ipoerner/docker-in-a-box/README.md

 takes exactly really depends on how powerful your workstation is.

-The timeout value for this operation is set to 30 minutes, but usually it shouldn't take more than a couple of minutes on any halfway decent system.
+The timeout value for this operation is set to 30 minutes, but usually it shouldn't take more than a couple of minutes on any halfway decent system to complete.

 Once the script returned, you'll find that the resulting `.box` file was stored inside the `output/` directory.